 Traumatic Brain Injury Model System Center

-The Mayo Clinic Traumatic Brain Injury (TBI) Model research program is one of 16 medical research programs in the United States involved in a research consortium funded by the National Institute on Disability and Rehabilitation Research.
-The Mayo Clinic TBI Model program studies new ways to advance medical services for people with traumatic brain injuries.
-Model systems are funded based on their ability to provide comprehensive, coordinated care.
-The program also contributes data to a large database that allows for long-term collaborative research studies of outcomes.
+The Mayo Clinic Traumatic Brain Injury (TBI) Model Research Program is one of 16 medical research programs in the United States involved in a research consortium funded by the National Institute on Disability and Rehabilitation Research.

-See a list of publications by Mayo authors on PubMed, a service of the National Library of Medicine.
+See a list of publications on brain injury and rehabilitation by Mayo authors on PubMed, a service of the National Library of Medicine.

 Dec.
 04, 2014